Prepaid mobile phone: Privacy rights

-Burner phone is a prepaid phone number specifically purchased without KYC or identity registration with the purpose of using it briefly and then replacing it.
+Burner phone is a prepaid phone number specifically purchased without know your customer (KYC) or identity registration with the purpose of using it briefly and then replacing it.
 Such a phone is colloquially known as a burner phone or simply burner.
-A Los Angeles technology company developed a mobile application of the same name that replicates this functionality for a smartphone.
-United States Senators Chuck Schumer (D-NY) and John Cornyn (R-TX) introduced legislation requiring consumers to produce identification before buying pre-paid phones in 2010, which was not passed.
+A Los Angeles technology company has developed a mobile application of the same name that replicates this functionality for any smartphone.
+In 2010, United States Senators Chuck Schumer (D-NY) and John Cornyn (R-TX) introduced legislation requiring consumers to produce identification before buying pre-paid phones, but it was not passed.

-In January 2020, research found that governments of 155 countries have SIM registration laws such as a mandatory know your customer (KYC) or other type of legal identification verification at the point of sale; in some countries, prepaid users must submit biometrics like photos and fingerprints.
+In January 2020, research found that governments of 155 countries have SIM registration laws such as a mandatory KYC or other type of legal identification verification at the point of sale; in some countries, prepaid users must submit biometrics like photos and fingerprints.
 Since July 2013, at least 80 countries globally (including 37 on the African continent) have mandated, or are actively considering mandating, the registration of prepaid SIM users.

 There is a concern by police and security agencies that anonymous use of prepaid mobile services facilitates criminal or terrorist activities.
 Prepaid phone users can be anonymous for two reasons: